 Also Read: Check about the Education Loan EMI Calculator with or without the moratorium period and determine the significance and functioning of the same.

-Factors Affecting EMI Payments?
+Factors Affecting Equated Monthly Instalments Payments?

 As discussed, Equated Monthly Instalment (full form of EMI) calculation is based on the principal amount, interest rate and loan tenure.
 These are the major factors that influence EMI payments.
 The higher amounts of loan amount, interest rates and loan tenure result in higher Equated Monthly Instalments.
 Other factors that affect EMI payments are down payments and credit scores.
 Let’s have a look at these factors in detail-